dhebrink/InternProject/README.md

  - Questions?
    Feel free to ask!
-   Send an email to amanda@britecore.com
+   Send an email to the BriteCore contact that sent you this project.

 Requirements: